Krabbens/DC23_Akago/README.md

 Additionally, you need to specify required environment variables.
 Add a `.env` file to the project root directory with the following content.

 > [!IMPORTANT]
 > Change the `EMAIL` variable to your e-mail address.
-This is the e-mail address to which e-mail messages are sent by the server from your Google account.

 ```shell
 MONGO_INITDB_ROOT_USERNAME=akago